4 Bedroom Home in Salem - $444,900

 New homes in the Legacy Heights neighborhood built by Stafford Homes & Land.
-The Smith Creek Farm offers a master on main with an open floor plan with farm finishes throughout.
-Kitchen features stunning cabinetry, slab quartz, and SS appliances.
+The Smith Creek Farm is a master on main plan with an open concept and farm finishes throughout.
+The kitchen features stunning cabinetry, slab quartz countertops, and SS appliances.
 Alley load garage.
-Offer Deadline: 5/3 @2pm.
-Finishes chosen for this home.
-Estimated completion date mid/end of August 2022.
+Finishes chosen for this home/picture of finishes loaded in listing.

 4 Bedroom Home in Salem - $444,900